 Ideas?
 Rotten tomatoes/

-The post "Plotting WordPress Jam Sessions" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2014/11/jam-sessions/) on November 3, 2014.
+The post "Plotting WordPress Jam Sessions" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/11/jam-sessions/) on November 3, 2014.